 by Cesca Janece Waterfield

-After three cancer diagnoses in fewer than ten years, try Richmond native Josi Hopkins has gone through years of chemotherapy.
-Refusing self-pity, illness she maintains a positive mental attitude and a regimen of self-care.
+After three cancer diagnoses in fewer than ten years, Richmond native Josi Hopkins has gone through years of chemotherapy.
+Refusing self-pity, she maintains a positive mental attitude and a regimen of self-care.
 Before Christmas, her doctor pronounced her cancer-free.
 Today she’s facing the New Year ready to encourage other people through their challenges.
 “We have a divine purpose, and part of that purpose is to give guidance to others,” she says.
 “I know I’m in a position to do more.”

 Making Strides in Richmond